Type: Ruin ( Land repurposed)

 There is no longer a mill at this site and very little remains to identify this estate.
-Old timers say that it was located at the extreme western end of Powell’s road and that it was destroyed when runway #10 was built to accommodate low flying aircraft.
+Old-timers say that it was located at the extreme western end of Powell’s road and that it was destroyed when runway #10 was built to accommodate low-flying aircraft.
 Remains of a few old small stone buildings covered in wild coralita, can still be seen in the back of the village of its namesake at the top of the hill.
-As with most of the estates, the crest of the hill or high point was always built on in order to catch the breeze for the windmills and the cooling effect.
+As with most of the estates, the crest of the hill or high point was always used for building in order to catch the breeze for the windmills and the cooling effect.
 It also allowed the planter to survey most of the estate.
 This now gives the village of Barnes Hill magnificent views towards the north of the island towards the sea.

 Estate Related History/Timeline:

 1678: Maj.
-William Barnes, Speaker of Assembly 1679: John Richardson granted 100 acres by Jeremiah Watkins.
+William Barnes, Speaker of Assembly 1679: John Richardson was granted 100 acres by Jeremiah Watkins.

 1680: Maj.
 William Barnes has a patent for 237 acres – late of Mr. Wlm.
 Yeamons